JacekDwojakPL/cs336-study/notes/_posts/2025-02-16-assignment-1.markdown

 #### Sub-word Level tokenization

-This is a hybrid approach that tokenizes not single characters or whole words, but fragments of words.
+This is hybrid approach that tokenizes not single characters or whole words, but fragments of words.
+During training the statistical structure of text is built and used to create common pairs or chunks of words which commonly appear together.
+For example instead of tokenize each character of string `hello` and have resulting encoding of length 5 the tokenizer might figure out that sequences `he` and `llo` are very frequent in the text, and can treat them as whole units with their own index.
+Instead of encoding of lenght 5 we can end up with length of 2.
+This is form of compression.
+Sub-word level tokenization more complicated to create because we need to calculate common patters in the text and create mappings for them.
+This method is called Byte-pair encoding.

 ### Byte-pair encoding